 While dormitories in the UK are not particularly luxurious, the living conditions in dormitories are not much worse than in student apartments.
 Of course, sometimes there are noisy neighbors (so a couple of earplugs from the pharmacy will be very helpful), but the round-the-clock security will help to quickly resolve disagreements when the apartment owner can not find a common language.

 It’s crucial to get the right contacts when you arrive.
 You don’t have to spend your young years in pubs.
 Still, it’s worth showing up at events organized by the hostel administration or the international department, especially during the first semester.

 Above all, try to make friends with the wardens, who are usually graduate students.
 They may be more effective at humiliating a violent neighbor than a formal complaint procedure that takes weeks.

-Secondly, gain the trust of postgraduate students (or tutors) from your department who will be advising you, or the weekly help-desk.
-Their valuable advice, which you will not hear from professors, can be a great help in preparing for your exams.
+Secondly, gain the trust of postgraduate students (or tutors) from your department who will be advising you or the weekly help desk.
+Their valuable advice, which you will not hear from professors, can help prepare for your exams.

 While these tips are designed to help you get the most out of your upcoming experiences, remember that there will always be good, responsive people at university who are always ready to help.
 These are, firstly, your professors, who have regular reception hours in their office, and the staff at the hostel.
 Secondly, Advice Place, specializing in anything from psychological help to visa problems.
 Finally, a 24-hour hotline (Nightline), where you can cry anonymously on any topic, up to longing for your favorite hamster…